Back to all blogs

 Summary: A Responsible Path Forward

-1. GP Collaboration: Ensure your thyroid is stable and you have no contraindications.
+1. GP Collaboration: Ensure your thyroid is stable before starting.

-2. Diligent Monitoring: Watch for symptoms that your thyroid dose may need adjusting as the weight comes off.
+2. Diligent Monitoring: Watch for signs that you may need a dose adjustment as you lose weight.

-3. Strategic Testing: Use detailed panels like the Blue Horizon Gold or Platinum tests to look beyond TSH and ensure your cofactors (like magnesium and B12) are supporting your journey.
+3. Strategic Testing: Use detailed panels to ensure your nutrients and hormones are supporting your journey.

 FAQ